BeyondPlanck I. Global Bayesian analysis of the Planck Low Frequency Instrument data: Results

-Figure~\ref{fig:cmb_with_dipole} shows the marginal CMB temperature fluctuation posterior mean map as derived in \BP, given both the data, model and priors described above.
+First, Fig.~\ref{fig:cmb_with_dipole} shows the marginal CMB temperature fluctuation posterior mean map as derived in \BP, given the data, model and priors described above.
 This map is massively dominated by the CMB solar dipole, with only a small imprint of the Galactic plane being visible in the very center.
 At high latitudes, CMB temperature fluctuations may be seen as tiny ripples superimposed on the dipole.